trynova/nova/nova_vm/src/heap/README.md

 1. Starting with roots (global values as well as local values currently held by the mutator thread, ie. the JavaScript thread), mark the heap data entries corresponding to those roots.
-Marks are entered in a separate vector of mark bytes (or possibly bits).
+Marks are entered in a separate vector of mark bits.
 2. For each marked entry, trace all its referred heap data entries.
 Recurse.
-3. Once no more work is left to be done, walk through the vector of mark bytes and note each unmarked slot in the heap vectors.
+3. Once no more work is left to be done, walk through the vector of mark bits and note each unmarked slot in the heap vectors.
 Gather up a list of compactions (eg. Starting at index 30 in object heap vector, shift down 2, starting at index 45 shift down 3, ...) and the number of marked elements